RichardMorris/SingSurfGPL/README.md

 ![Profile of a torus](doc/torus_profile_sml.png)

-* **Generalised Clipping**: e.g. the part of 	surface contained inside another already defined implicit surface
+* **Dependent Clipping**: e.g. the part of 	surface contained inside another already defined implicit surface

-* **Generalised Colourise**: colour by Gaussian or mean curvature
+* **Dependent Colourise**: colour by Gaussian or mean curvature

 ![Gauss curvature of a torus](doc/gauss_curvature.png)

-* **Generalised Extrude**: e.g. tangent developable of a curve, or envelope of normals
+* **Dependent Extrude**: e.g. tangent developable of a curve, or envelope of normals

 ```
         S + t T;            // Point on surface plus a multiple of unit tangent